 Detox for amphetamines vs methamphetamines has a straightforward forward process.
 Symptoms can begin within 24 hours after use has stopped.
 Since the physical withdrawal symptoms are not as severe compared to other stimulants and substances, the patient can expect the symptoms to persist for about seven to 10 days.
 The first wave of withdrawals usually takes place within the first few days.
 After an approximate two-week mark, the cravings will subside for the most part.

-For long-term recovery, members should explore an inpatient or outpatient treatment option.
+For long-term recovery, members should explore an inpatient drug rehab in Kansas City as an option.
 Behavioral therapies and group support will ignite the recommended care and attention the patient needs.
 Cognitive behavioral therapy or CBT is a comprehensive approach to tackle the compulsions that enable addiction.
 Developing proper coping skills and life strategies are what will distinguish the healing process.
 Journaling could be beneficial to express your feelings and experiences.

 There are no FDA-approved medications to treat methamphetamine withdrawals, although antidepressants like Wellbutrin have shown promising results to reduce cravings.
 Physicians are free to prescribe any variety of medications to treat the withdrawal symptoms of stimulants like these.
 They can administer antidepressants, but the effects take longer to kick in, so it’s not always the best option for recovery.